 - Early on in the story, neither Sasuke nor Naruto can do Rock Lee's Front Lotus attack combination, so they make new versions.
-The Front Lotus kicks an opponent in the air and then uses an Izuna Drop to smash an opponent on the head.
-Sasuke's variation is the Lion Barrage, which copies the initial kick but instead kicks them all the way down.
-Naruto's variation is the Naruto Uzumaki Barrage, which uses clones to perform the multiple attacks and falling attacks, since he lacks the skill to do it normally.
+The Front Lotus kicks an opponent in the air and then uses a Spinning Piledriver to smash an opponent on the head.
+Sasuke's variation is the Lion Barrage, which copies the initial kick (the only part of the Front Lotus Sasuke had seen at the time) but instead kicks them all the way down.
+Naruto's variation (a copy of a copy, since he based it on the Lion Barrage) is the Naruto Uzumaki Barrage, which uses clones to perform the multiple attacks and falling attacks, since he lacks the skill to do it normally.

 - This is actually the default way of "copying" other mages' spells in Lyrical Nanoha: instead of taking spell formulas over verbatim, a mage usually adapts one of their own spells to emulate the effects of the one they want to learn.
-Two of Nanoha's students, for instance, have "inherited" her signature spells, but Subaru's Divine Buster is an extremely close range version of the original (long-ranged) spell, while Teana's Starlight Breaker is essentially her own Crossfire Shoot boosted with Nanoha's mana-gathering technique.
+Two of Nanoha's students have "inherited" her signature spells in this fashion.
+Subaru developed her own Divine Buster from scratch after seeing Nanoha use it, and while the original spell could be used like a Sniper Rifle, Subaru's is more of a Short-Range Shotgun.
+Likewise, when Teana learned Starlight Breaker (a Finishing Move which concentrates mana from the surrounding area into a Divine Buster to boost it to Wave-Motion Gun levels) she did so by applying Nanoha's mana-gathering technique to her own Crossfire Shoot.

 - One Piece: